Transcript Of Video

 So these are the stuff, the food basically I’ve been asking all of you to get off and this particular paper, of course, surveyed only sugar intake, but many of you know that I’ve also told you things like honey jaggery, maple syrup, they are also different forms of sugar.
 These are also different versions of sugar in some form or the other.
 So when you are looking at reducing your rheumatoid arthritis symptoms, it is much better to get rid of all kinds of sugar and sugar-sweetened beverages as well.

-Eggplant and tomatoes, bell peppers, they are also food that people felt made the symptoms worse and you know that in autoimmune diseases, we have something called the Autoimmune Protocol which would include excluding, I’m sorry, that sounds awful.
+Eggplant, tomatoes, and bell peppers are food that people felt made the symptoms worse, and you know that in autoimmune diseases, we have something called the Autoimmune Protocol which would include excluding; I’m sorry, that sounds awful.
 So which means you also exclude certain vegetables, which are called the nightshade vegetables, and I will post more on food and its impact on autoimmune conditions on subsequent posts.

 Which food helped improve symptoms?